KOLOMVERSE: Korea open large-scale image dataset for object detection in the maritime universe: Dataset

-Data quality assessment is carried out through a two-step procedure to improve the data quality and reduce human errors during annotation processing.
-Based on our data annotation and quality assessment criteria, novice annotators first checked every anomalies in the dataset.
-Then, based on the report provided by the novice annotators, a set of expert annotators verified the anomalies and re-labeled the objects.
-As a result, from the original video data, we acquired around 2,151,470 4K resolution images in JPG format to generate our dataset.
-The total 2,151,470 annotated images are divided into three parts, train (1,729,601 images), validation (211,038 images) and test (210,831 images) sets.
-Figure~\ref{Fig3} shows the complete pipeline of our data quality assessment process and the data split in each of the 21 environments in our final dataset.
+In Round 2, two groups of expert annotators were tasked with examining the data.
+The first group reviewed all the data that had been re-labeled in Round 1.
+Then, the second group selected a random subset corresponding to 10$\%$ for each class from the entire dataset, including the data reviewed by the first group, and thoroughly reviewed the selected samples to evaluate the quality of the annotations.

-\section{Dataset Description}
+As a result, from the original video data, we acquired around 186,419 4K resolution images in JPG format to generate our dataset.
+The total 186,419 annotated images are divided into three parts, train (149,175 images), validation (18,643 images) and test (18,601 images) sets.
+Figure~\ref{Fig3} shows the data split in each of the 21 environments in our final dataset.

-The KOLOMVERSE has a total of 2,151,470 4K images and contains images categorized into 5 distinct classes, namely ship (3,791,372 instances), buoy (67,048 instances), fishnet buoy (273,051 instances), lighthouse (103,358 instances) and wind farm (338,673 instances).
-It is important to note that each image can have multiple object instances and more than one class object often co-occur in the same image, therefore, total number of object instances are far more than the total number of images in the dataset.
+\section{Dataset description}

+The KOLOMVERSE has a total of 186,419 4K images and contains images categorized into 5 distinct classes, namely ship (393,936 instances), buoy (34,080 instances), fishnet buoy (95,815 instances), lighthouse (60,362 instances) and wind farm (147,846 instances).
 Class-wise representation of the number of objects in the dataset is shown in Figure~\ref{Fig4}.
 It also shows image samples containing objects from the five classes.
 We present a dataset that can be used to develop robust and reliable deep learning models for real-time use.
-However, real-time sea environment contains wide variations in illumination, background and viewpoint.
-These large variations in test data compared to that of training data can be challenging for a deep learning model as the model becomes biased towards the learned training data.
-Therefore, we collected data during different times of the day like sunrise, daytime, sunset and night time from various locations and camera angles to gather images with illumination, background and viewpoint variation.